Skip to main content Skip to footer

 Rooftop and wall-mounted solar installations don't need development approval.

-A building permit is required for all rooftop and wall-mounted solar installations.
+A building permit is required for all rooftop and wall-mounted solar panel installations.

-Homeowners can apply for a building permit once Electric Design has approved the micro-generation system.
+Homeowners or contractors can apply for a building permit once Electric Design has approved the micro-generation system.
+Use eApply to submit your application.

-Be sure to include the following with your building permit application:
+Be sure to include the following documents with your building permit application:

 • Drawings that show where the solar modules will be located on the structure